brimdata/zui/docs/Query-Library-Transfer.md

 ```

 Let's walk through an example of its use on macOS.
 Once we've completely exited
-Brim, we download the script to the base config directory where our
+Brim, we download the script to the base user data directory where our
 `appState.json` is located.

 ```